OpenKH/OpenKh/docs/kh2/file/type/coct.md

 | 12 | int16_t | Index to BBox (Table6), otherwise use `-1` is to apply Table2's BBox
 | 14 | uint16_t | Index to SurfaceFlags (Table7)

+_Notes:_

-_Note :_ Vertex1,2,3 composes one triangle.
+- Vertex1,2,3 composes one triangle.
-_Note :_ Vertex1,2,3,4 composes one triangle fan (usually its shape is quadrangle).
+- Vertex1,2,3,4 composes one triangle fan (usually its shape is quadrangle).

 ### Vertex